AdrienFeillard/ML_project/README.md

     - pyarrow==11.0.0

 Install those libraries by typing "pip install <library>" on the terminal or "conda install <library>" after activating the desired environnement if working on a anaconda prompt.
 The files : entire_modelrf_task1_tuned_trained.joblib, entire_modelrf_task2_tuned_trained.joblib and All_Relative_Results_Cleaned.parquet are not available in this github repository.
-To download the files use the following respective links: https://drive.switch.ch/index.php/s/4a41Yld88CbCJfF, https://drive.switch.ch/index.php/s/MZ9yLeIcsJKzjhT, https://drive.switch.ch/index.php/s/4ZwcsX2FeIVCR9v.
-The last files has a password: dataset.
+(Downloading the files are impossible as they are private)
 Put the files in the project's folder following the repository architecture.
 Replace the empty file in the Dataset folder by All_Relative_Results_Cleaned.parquet

 ## Results